 To investigate the real ownership of vessels flying Belizean flags of convenience (FoC), we cross-checked the most recent position of vessels flying Belizean flag listed in www.grosstonnage.com (accessed on 15/05/2013) with the reflagging and ownership history, and inferred the real ownership.
 Of the total Belize vessels, 16% were Japanese, 6% Norwegian, 15% Spanish, 2% Swedish, 15% Russia, 12% Chinese, 8% Ghanaian, 6% Ukrainian, 2% Italian, and 15% from Iceland, the UK, the United States and others.
-Only 4% of these vessels, owned by Japanese firms, appear to be operating within the EEZ of Guinea Bissau4.
-We applied the same method to the flags of Panama, St Vincent and Grenadine, and Honduras, while vessels from Togo were assumed to be of Spanish ownership.5 Twenty-one percent of Panama-flagged vessels were owned by South Korean companies and the remaining was divided between 20 other countries.
-Assuming that Panama-flagged vessels operating in Guinea Bissau were mostly of South Korean origin aligns well with similar conclusions for neighbouring Guinea (Belhabib et al. 2013).
-Following the same approach, vessels flagged to St Vincent and Grenadines were assigned predominantly to Russian (30%) and Spanish companies (26%), while Japan and Latvia and others represent 13%, 17% and 13% of the fleet flagged to St Vincent and Grenadines operating in Guinea Bissau most likely had a Spanish ownership.
+Only 4% of these vessels, owned by Japanese firms, appear to be operating within the EEZ of Guinea Bissau.
+We applied the same method to the flags of Panama, St Vincent and Grenadine, and Honduras, while vessels from Togo were assumed to be of Spanish ownership.
+Twenty-one percent of Panama-flagged vessels were owned by South Korean companies and the remaining was divided between 20 other countries.
+Assuming that Panama-flagged vessels operating in Guinea Bissau were of mostly of South Korean origin aligns well with similar conclusions for neighbouring Guinea (Belhabib et al. 2013).
+Following the same approach, vessels flagged to St Vincent and Grenadines were assigned predominantly to Russian (30%) and Spanish companies (26%), while Japan and Latvia and others represent 13%, 17% and 13% of the fleet flagged to St Vincent and Grenadine, respectively.
+However, most of the vessels flagged to Russia were based and/or operating in Namibia; thus, we concluded that vessels flagged to St Vincent and Grenadines operating in Guinea Bissau most likely had a Spanish ownership.
 For the Honduran flag, most of the fleet is owned by Taiwanese and Chinese companies (71%).
 Given the diplomatic relations and the history between Guinea Bissau and Taiwan in the past, we assumed that the fleet flying Honduran FoC and operating in Guinea Bissau was from Taiwan (Table 6).

 To disaggregate catches onto taxa, we used the species disaggregation by Anon.
 (2009) and subdivided the major categories by the number of taxa represented in each category for African and FoC countries (Table 7).
 For example, the category 'mackerel, horse mackerel and sardinella' (48%) was divided into 3 taxa with 16% each.
-For Russia, we used the species disaggregation provided by ter Hofstede and Dickey-Collas (2006) and for Europe and Korea (i.e., mostly demersal fleets), we used the species disaggregation provided by Belhabib et al. (2013) for Guinea (Table 8).
+For Russia, we used the species disaggregation provided by ter Hofstede and Dickey-Collas (2006) and for Europe and Korea (i.e., mostly demersal fleets), we used the species disaggregation provided by Belhabib et al. (2013) for Guinea (Table 7).
 Similarly, we applied the species breakdown provided by Lesnoff et al. (1999) to Chinese catches.